Robxxt/Basic_CI_CD/README.md

 To access the variables within the action you just need to specify `${{ secrets.VARIABLE }}` or `${{ vars.VARIABLE }}`.
 In the case where the secrets or variables are not from repository but rather from an `Environment` you need to specify it by giving `environment: <name>`
 For reference you can check `.github/workflows/secrets_and_vars.yaml`

+# Contexts

+`needs`: outputs & results from other jobs

+`steps`: prior steps outputs & conclusion

+`secrets`: secret values

+`vars`: repo/org/environment config variables (good for cross-workflow settings)

+`env`: variable set at workflow/job/step

+`job`: job status, container/service information

+`inputs`: parameters to reusable/workflow_dispatch workflows.

+# Advanced

+## Runner Types

+Specified by `runs-on` field.
+The runner type specifies the VM image used (OS & dependencies) as well as the resources available (CPU & memory).
+There are three hosting options:

+- GitHub
+- 3rd Party: Sometimes it is faster or it bring other advanced features like faster caching, better observability or custom images.
+- Self-hosted: Run it on your own hardware, for example using a K8 cluster.
+- self-hosted

+## Artifacts

+Persist data beyond the lifecycle of a job.